 To learn about the Montana Dietetic Internship program costs, please visit the MDI Program Costs Page .

-To view the printable program handbook, please visit the MDI Program Handbook Page.
+To learn more about the Montana Dietetic Internship see the MDI Program Handbook Page.